 6. Don’t Use a scanning app

 There many scanning apps that fancify taking a photo and tell you it is a scan.
 It is not.
 It still just a photo.
-That’s is what we are doing here taking a good photo.
+That is what we are doing here taking a good photo.
 Don’t use a scanning app.
 Best just take a photo correctly in the first place.
 Scanning apps “process” the image and correct any miss alignments.
 This processing of the image degrades the image and loses details and data.

 7. Email it

 Sending from your phone…

 - Open the Photos app and select the photo to send.

 - Tap Share, then tap Mail.

 - In the To: field, type email@example.com.

 - When prompted to select the image size, select the Actual Size option.
 This prevents the image from being automatically compressed, which reduces the file size but also the quality of the photo.

 - Open your photo gallery